htruong/sophia_oss/huan-toolkit/README.md

 Prerequisites
 ---

 Viet74K.txt - (c) Ho Ngoc Duc.

-Please download the file from Mr. Ho's website.
+Python NLTK toolkit, whatever you have to do to get it.

 Programs
 ---